 For those unable to obtain a ticket, documentation of the program will be live-streamed to CAMH’s YouTube channel.

-Tickets available on Monday, September 20 at noon.
-Advance tickets available for reservation to Members on Wednesday, September 15 at noon.
+Advance tickets will be available for CAMH Members on Thursday, September 16 at 12pm.
 Click here to find out more about CAMH Membership.

 About J.E.
 Hernández

-Composer and cinematographer J.E.
-Hernández (b.1993) is a Mexican-born, Houston-based composer focusing on elevating personal and cultural narrative through his work.
-Hernández’s music has been featured by distinguished ensembles and organizations such as the Kennedy Center for the Arts, Houston Grand Opera, Apollo Chamber Players, Foundation for Modern Music, Museum of Fine Arts Houston, Contemporary Museum of Art Houston, American Composers Forum, the Brazil National Orchestra, and in a wide variety of films, both in the United States and abroad.
+J.E.
+Hernández (b.1993) is a Mexican-born, Houston-based cinematographer and composer focusing on elevating personal and cultural narrative through his work.
+Hernández’s music has been featured by distinguished ensembles and organizations such as the John F. Kennedy Center for the Performing Arts, Houston Grand Opera, Apollo Chamber Players, Foundation for Modern Music, Museum of Fine Arts Houston, Contemporary Arts Museum Houston, American Composers Forum, the Brazilian National Orchestra, and in a wide variety of films, both in the United States and abroad.
 He holds a degree from the University of Houston.
 Past teachers include Marcus Maroney and Gregory Spears.

-Recent and upcoming projects include hela, a chamber work focusing on the transformative aspect of trauma, commissioned by the Houston Grand Opera’s HGOco., a McKnight Visiting Composer Residency with American Composers Forum, and SHEER, a piano trio/film piece to be premiered alongside Ravel’s piano trio for a World War I memorial in the Museum of Fine Arts Houston.
+Recent and upcoming projects include help, a chamber work focusing on the transformative aspect of trauma, commissioned by the Houston Grand Opera’s HGOco., a McKnight Visiting Composer Residency with American Composers Forum, and SHEER, a piano trio/film piece to be premiered alongside Ravel’s piano trio for a World War I memorial in the Museum of Fine Arts, Houston.